Blank areas, also known as “white space” or “negative space,” can be a key component of visual design, creating a calm and open layout.

 - Hover over the blank space.
 A blue highlighter box may appear around the padded area.
 Click the page to display only the style tweaks for that element and hide the rest.
 This shortcut is available in most templates and for most areas on your site.

-- If that doesn’t help, scroll through the Style Editor and look for tweaks called “padding,” “margin,” “full bleed,” or something similar.
+- If that doesn’t help, scroll through the Style Editor and look for tweaks with the keywords “padding,” “margin,” “full bleed,” or anything similar.
 Tweaks that affect the layout of the site may also impact padding.

 Edit these tweaks to remove or reduce the padding.
 Most padding tweaks have a slider.
 Move the slider to 0px to eliminate padding altogether.
 You can also type 0px in manually and press Enter.